tonytw1/osm-jigsaw/README.md

 #### 5) Extract the tags for areas

 Extracts the OSM tags for the entities which produced areas.
-This allows name for the areas to be derived at runtime.
+This allows names for the areas to be derived at runtime.

 ```
 java -jar $jarfile -s tags $input.rels.pbf $input.tags.pbf